MagicMirrorOrg/MagicMirror/modules/README.md

 The Magic Mirror contains a convenience wrapper for `l18n`.
 You can use this to automatically serve different translations for your modules based on the user's `language` configuration.

+If no translation is found, a fallback will be used.
+The fallback sequence is as follows:
+1. Translation as defined in module translation file of the user's preferred language.
+2. Translation as defined in core translation file of the user's preferred language.
+3. Translation as defined in module translation file of the fallback language (the first defined module translation file).
+4. Translation as defined in core translation file of the fallback language (the first defined core translation file).
+5. The key (identifier) of the translation.

 **Example:**
 ````javascript
 this.translate("INFO") //Will return a translated string for the identifier INFO